acekyd/treevel/README.md

 ##### Node level propertie

-This propertie controls the deep level of the node on the tree.
-The default field value used to handle this feature is named `node_level`, you can change this value customizing the database field name your table/collection is using.
-Do this by overwriting the `$levelField` propertie:
+These properties controls the deep level of the node on the tree.
+The default field value used to handle this feature is named `node_level`, you can change this value by customizing the database field name your table/collection is using.
+Do this by overwriting the `$levelField` property:

     <?php
         ...